Nick Dasovic

 His coaching career began with Whitecaps FC Reserves in 2006.
 He became manager of TFC Academy in 2008, a role he balanced briefly with a stint as manager of the Canada under-23s.
 In 2010, he was named interim manager of Toronto FC.
 The following year, he was installed as manager of the Canada under-20s, a role in which he remained for two years.

-In 2021, he began his current role as manager of the Whitecaps FC Academy U-19s.
+In 2019, he re-joined the Vancouver Whitecaps FC organization, first with the Vancouver Whitecaps U23 team, and then again as manager of the Whitecaps FC Academy U-19s.